-They danced on till the shoes of the princesses were worn into holes.
-When the cock crowed the third time the fiddles stopped, and a delicious supper was served, consisting of sugared orange flowers, crystallised rose leaves, powdered violets, cream crackers, and other dishes, which are, as everyone knows, the favourite food of princesses.
+They danced on until the shoes of the princesses were worn with holes.
+When the cock crowed the third time the fiddles stopped, and a delicious supper was served, consisting of sugared orange flowers, crystalised rose leaves, powdered violets, cream crackers, and other dishes – which are, as everyone knows, the favourite food of princesses.

 When Lina discovered it she was much surprised.
-However, she said nothing to her sisters, but as she met the boy by accident while she was walking under the shade of the elms, she suddenly stopped as if to speak to him; then, altering her mind, went on her way.
+However, she said nothing to her sisters, but as she met the boy by accident while she was walking under the shade of the elms, she suddenly stopped as if to speak to him, then changing her mind, went on her way.

 “Your Royal Highness knows well enough,” answered Michael.